OwenL98/MScComputingDissertationGame/README.md

 # MScComputingDissertationGame
-This is the repository holds the game created for my MSc Computing
+This is the repository that holds the game created for my MSc Computing.